How do I establish a realistic budget for my kitchen update?

 Shelves: ¾” thick shelves.
 Less than that and your shelves will likely sag.

-Hinges: The Blum concealed 6-way adjustable hinges are our preference.
+Hinges: The Blum concealed 6-way adjustable hinges are industry standard.

 Drawer Guides: Blum under mount ball-bearing full extension with soft-close drawer guides is good.
 These guides support 75lbs as a standard.

 Construction: All-plywood construction is preferred, but particle board with melamine is just as sturdy and will save money.

 Sides: You’ll want the side walls for your cabinet to be at least ½” thick.
 Less than that, and it won’t support the weight in the cabinets, let alone the weight of the countertops (especially granite).

 Lots of choices!
 Most popular are: Granite, Engineered Stone (Cambria, Ceasar Stone, LG) , Corian, HiMacs, Concrete, Ice Stone…check out our Design Tips section for more information on choosing the right counter top for your needs.

 Is it important to use a licensed contractor?